Preserving our beaches

 Vehicle access points and regulations

-The only vehicular access allowed to the beach areas are two constructed access points at Evans Head and Broadwater.
+The only vehicular access allowed to the beach areas is via a constructed access point at Terrace Street, Evans Head.
 No other vehicular access points are permitted or are to be used onto the beach area within Richmond Valley Council area.

 The following regulations and rules are to be complied with at all times while utilising the beaches within the Richmond Valley Council area: